yahoo/oss-guide/docs/publishing/publishing-template/PULL_REQUEST_TEMPLATE.md

 title: Pull Request Template
 nav_order: 7
 parent: Publishing Template
-grand-parent: Publishing a New Open Source Project
+grand_parent: Publishing a New Open Source Project
 ---

 <!--- Provide a general summary of your changes in the Title above -->